How I Become a Professional Speaker

 At the time, I was also selling Mary Kay Cosmetics on the side.
 Picture my dilemma.
-My world was primarily men, and I’m selling makeup.
+My NASA world was primarily men, and I’m selling makeup.
 Do you see why my customer base was lean?
 I needed to meet women.
 (Don’t read too much into that!)

-I joined for one reason, but stayed for another.
+I joined for one reason but stayed for another.
 Yes, I met women and grew my customer base, but I found incredible resources and encouragement for developing my presentation skills.
 I focused on getting better, and I got pretty good, actually.
-The Toastmaster program works, but only if you do.
+The Toastmasters program works, but only if you do.
 Great speakers are not born.
 They’re built.
 (Which, by the way, is the title of my book on presentation skills.
 Shameless plug, I know.)

-In 2009, I entered the yearly International speech contest in Toastmasters club and I won.
+In 2009, I entered the yearly International speech contest in my Toastmasters club, and I won.
 I advanced to the next level.
 I won.
 I advanced again.
 I won again.
 In fact, I advanced to the finals of that contest, the top 10 out of 35000 contestants worldwide, competing for the title of the World Champion of Public Speaking.
 A lot changed from my days at NASA, didn’t it?

 I didn’t win that final contest, but who cares?
 If YOU were in the top 10 out of 35,000, wouldn’t YOU be jazzed?
 I sure was!
 But most profound was the impact I had on audience members.
 People said to me “Your speech changed me.”
-I had a message and it mattered.
+I had a message, and it mattered.

 While rehearsing for that final contest, I crossed paths with many professional speakers, who inspired me from my head to my heart.
 I learned about the National Speakers Association, the trade organization for professional speakers.
-I visited the Ohio chapter, and felt like I had arrived home.
-I learned the scope and breadth of the massive and colorful speaking industry, and threw my hat in the ring to learn what I could to become a professional speaker myself.
+I visited the Ohio chapter and felt like I had arrived home.
+I learned the scope and breadth of the massive and colorful speaking industry and threw my hat in the ring to learn what I could to become a professional speaker myself.
 It wasn’t easy to transition from a Sunday school teacher/engineer/cosmetic maven to a pro speaker.
 I am a good speaker, but I needed to learn how to market.
 It’s often said “We’re not speakers.
 We’re marketers.”
 It’s true.
-Some of the highest paid speakers are terrible speakers, but they’re brilliant marketers.
+Some of the highest-paid speakers are terrible speakers, but they’re brilliant marketers.
 Toastmasters taught me the skill of speaking.
 NSA is teaching me the business of speaking.

 When people ask me “How can I become a speaker?”
 I always ask “Why do you want to speak?”
 Yes, I know we all have a story, and I believe our stories need to be heard.
 But don’t tell your story for the sake of telling your story, or to generate sympathy or make yourself feel better.
 Tell the story so others can learn a lesson from it.
 Simply offering hope, or showing that YOU overcame something isn’t even enough of a reason.
 People want concrete “how-to” and “step 1, step 2” directions.
 They want long-term solutions, not short-term emotions.

 In telling my story here, the lesson for you is this: Speaking is not about you; it is ALWAYS about the audience.
 Turn your pain into their gain.
 Get training on speaking skills and marketing skills.
 Network.
 Brand yourself.
 Be unique, not vanilla.
 Find your message and find your audience.
-Strive to be the expert in your topic.
+Strive to be the expert on your topic.
 Speak for free anywhere you can… churches, Rotary Clubs, networking meetings.

 Get so good and so known so you can start getting paid.
 Learn to market.
 Keep speaking.
-Work on your message, your craft and your business plan.
+Work on your message, your craft, and your business plan.
 Develop products to sell.
 Get mentors.
 Join Toastmasters.
 Join the NSA.
 Don’t get discouraged.

-That’s most important: don’t get discouraged.
+What’s most important?
+Don’t get discouraged.